krishna-1230/email_ai/README.md

 ## Acknowledgments

-- Google Cloud Platform
+- Google Cloud Platform for Gmail and Calendar APIs
-- Gemini API
+- Gemini API for advanced language processing
-- Pinecone
+- Pinecone for vector database capabilities
-- Ollama
+- Ollama for local LLM support
-- Streamlit
+- Streamlit for the user interface
-- LangChain "# email_ai"
+- LangChain for AI orchestration